lgastako/ion/README.md

 # ion

-This library provides ions which are wrappers around Clojure atoms that attempt to expose an interface identical to Clojure's atoms with the addition a transmogrification functions that provide the ability to transmogrify the values that are `reset!` or `swap!`'d into the ion.
+This library provides ions which are wrappers around Clojure atoms that attempt to expose an interface identical to atoms with the addition of a transmogrification function that provides the ability to transmogrify the values that are `reset!` or `swap!`'d into the ion.

 The ions produced by this library are all monatomic.